 Crown raising or crown lifting a tree in Horsham requires removing lower branches to a specified height, most commonly measured from the ground.
 We often use crown raising to let more light into a property/area or to permit vehicles/pedestrians to pass more freely underneath.

-Crown Thinning In Horsham
+Crown Thinning Horsham

 The method of crown thinning in Horsham reduces the crown’s density without diminishing its size overall.
-Crown thinning requires removing secondary growth to encourage a healthier, more consistent spread foliage.
-We principally only thin the crowns of broadleaved trees, as opposed to evergreens and the benefits of crown thinning include:
+Crown thinning requires removing secondary growth to encourage a healthier, more consistent spread of foliage.
+We principally only thin the crowns of broadleaved trees, as opposed to evergreens, and the benefits of crown thinning include:

 - Improvement of aesthetics and structure